-If your CD4 count declines over several months, your doctor may recommend beginning or changing anti-retroviral treatment and/or starting prophylactic treatment for opportunistic infections such as Pneumocystis pneumonia (PCP) or Mycobacterum avium infection.
+If your CD4 count declines over several months, your health care team may recommend beginning or changing anti-retroviral treatment and/or starting prophylactic treatment for opportunistic infections such as Pneumocystis pneumonia (PCP) or Mycobacterum avium infection.
 Your CD4 count should increase or stabilize in response to effective combination anti-HIV therapy.

 Is there anything else I should know?